mobile-directing-system/mds-desktop/_sources/sites/development-environment.rst.txt

                                 # part of the app.
 Is here for build compatibility purposes
                                 # with the production build.
 Must be the same as the
                                 # packages/renderer/tailwind.config.js file
+    testDataGenerators          # directory with the bash scripts for generating the test data
+                                # for the mocked backend
     tests/                      # Contains E2E tests
     vitest.config.js            # Configuration for the vitest testing framework docs/make.bat               # Build the sphinx documentation on windows (run make.bat)